wawrzy/h18-frontend/README.md

 # Otto - Schedule all the things!

+This app is connected to this [API](https://otto-glo.herokuapp.com/) hosted by Heroku.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.